Summary data to the end of March 2021

-A total of 2,151 children were reported to CHIPS by the end of March 2018, comprising virtually all of those receiving HIV-related care in the UK and Ireland from 2006 onwards.
-Overall, 42% were born in the UK or Ireland, 56% were born abroad and 2% unknown.
-For those born in the UK or Ireland, the median age at first presentation has been relatively constant at around 6 to 18 months although 17% did not present until ≥5 years of age.
-For children born abroad, the median age at first presentation ranged from 9 to 12 years among those first presenting to care between 2009 and 2017.
-In the last five years (2014-2018) around 25-60 newly diagnosed children have been reported each year.
+A total of 2,212 children were ever reported to CHIPS by the end of March 2021, comprising virtually all of those receiving HIV-related care in the UK from 2006 onwards and those in Ireland from 2006-2018.
+Overall, 41% were born in the UK or Ireland, 57% were born abroad and 2% unknown.
+Among the 907 children born in the UK or Ireland, the median age at first presentation was 10 months [interquartile range (IQR) 2, 39 months] and has remained relatively stable over time; 17% did not present to care until ≥5 years of age.
+Among 1,253 children who were born abroad, the median age at first presentation was 7.9 years [4.6, 11.5] and has increased slightly over time; median age at first presentation was 11.2 [7.2, 13.8] among those first presenting to care in the UK/Ireland since 2010.
+Since 2015, on average 35 (range 27 to 47) newly diagnosed children have been reported each year.

-As part of our outcome measures reported to NHS England, and based on data for 2015 (more recent data are likely to be incomplete due to the time lag in reporting to CHIPS), we observed the following outcomes across all children in the UK/Ireland:
+As part of our quality of care indicators reported to NHS England, and based on data for 2018, the following outcomes were observed across all children in the UK:

 - Retention in care: 13 of 16 (81%) children diagnosed in 2018 had≥ 2 CD4 and ≥2 VL measurements within 12 months of diagnosis.